Jessica Simpson: 2002–2005: Newlyweds, In This Skin and heightened success

-2006–2009: A Public Affair, other movies, and Do You Know
+2006–2009: A Public Affair, continued movie career, and Do You Know

 Simpson began working on her fifth studio album in 2005.
-On March 28, 2006, Simpson announced that she had signed a new record agreement with Epic Records and would be departing from Columbia Records after having been with the label for seven years.
-Simpson and stylist Ken Pavés launched a line of hair and beauty products on the Home Shopping Network in 2006.
-On June 29, 2006, Simpson released the single "A Public Affair".
-The song peaked at number 14 on the Billboard Hot 100, and earned a gold certification from the RIAA for sales exceeding 500,000 copies in the United States.
-The single, an upbeat breakup song, was released the day before her divorce from Lachey was finalized.
+On March 28, 2006, she announced that she had signed with Epic Records, ending her seven-year association with Columbia Records.
+That year, Simpson and stylist Ken Pavés launched a line of hair and beauty products on the Home Shopping Network.
+On June 29, Simpson released "A Public Affair" as the lead single from her fifth studio album.
+The song peaked at number 14 on the Billboard Hot 100 and was certified gold by the RIAA for sales exceeding 500,000 copies in the United States.
+Her fifth studio album, A Public Affair, was released on August 26 and debuted at number five on the Billboard 200 with first-week sales of 101,000 copies.
+The album sold just over 500,000 copies in the United States.
+"I Belong to Me" was released as the album's second and final single but achieved limited commercial success.